Flash Loan Arbitrage: Opportunities, Risks & Strategies (2025 Guide)

 Opportunities & Use Cases

 - DEX Arbitrage: Exploit price differences between decentralized exchanges (e.g., Uniswap, SushiSwap, Curve).
+In 2024, this accounted for over 60% of flash loan arbitrage volume.

 - Cross-Protocol Arbitrage: Trade across different DeFi protocols to capture spreads.
+Opportunities arise from varying liquidity pools and algorithmic pricing.

 - Liquidation Arbitrage: Profit from liquidations by repaying undercollateralized loans and claiming collateral.
+This has become increasingly automated with MEV bots.

 Step-by-Step Example: Flash Loan Arbitrage